Why New Zealand could lose 20 per cent of American visitors to Australia

 "There is a lot of nervousness we might get a wash factor of 10-20 per cent if we don't change these settings very soon," she said of international tourists.

-"Visitors are booking a New Zealand/Australia/Mediterranean holiday with their offshore travel agent because they're not 100% certain or clear that NZ is fully open," she said.
+"Visitors are booking a New Zealand/Australia/Mediterranean holiday with their offshore travel agent because they're not 100 per cent certain or clear that NZ is fully open," she said.

 Travellers would likely call their travel agent two to four weeks before departure to check on New Zealand.
 If restrictions seemed too cumbersome, they would remove it from the itinerary.